cjacks0413/imiw/README.md

-#Interactive Map of the Ancient Islamic World
+#Interactive Map of the Classical Islamic World